 |Made without corn, wheat, soy protein, chicken by-product meal, and artificial preservatives|

 Hill’s Science is a proud American brand that is best known for producing vet-approved specialty diets for cats and dogs.
 While expensive, you can be sure that it addresses your pet’s problems efficiently.

 This product is made with high protein ingredients sourced from chicken and chicken meal.
-A collection of fibrous fruits and vegetables are also added to aid in digestion and promote peristalsis.
+A collection of fibrous fruits and vegetables is also added to help digestion and promote peristalsis.
 On top of that, we love the fact that it contains antioxidant-rich berries for extra health benefits and to give a vivid flavor profile.

 But just like Purina, they don’t necessarily believe that wheat and corn gluten are bad for your kitty.
 So, you may want to look elsewhere if you think otherwise.
 Nevertheless, we like that this food doesn’t contain artificial flavors, preservatives, and additives that might distress sensitive stomachs.